Localizing the 2030 Agenda in West Africa: Building on What Works

 Despite advancement in some areas, countries around the world are still not on track to achieve the Sustainable Development Goals (SDGs).
 The transformation needed to achieve these goals depends on innovation and initiatives that build on existing capacities and fit the needs of local contexts, yet the 2030 Agenda remains largely unknown at the local level.
 Therefore, a key avenue for progress is to move the focus below the national level to the subnational level, including cities and communities.

-Toward this end, together with partners including the UN Trust Fund for Human Security and the Government of The Gambia, the International Peace Institute hosted a forum in Banjul on “Localizing the 2030 Agenda in West Africa” in October 2019.
+Toward this end, together with partners including the UN Trust Fund for Human Security and the Government of The Gambia, the International Peace Institute hosted a forum in Banjul on “Localizing the 2030 Agenda: Building on What Works” in October 2019.
 This forum provided a platform for learning and sharing among a diverse group of stakeholders, including government officials from both the national and municipal levels, UN resident coordinators, and civil society representatives.

 Read more https://www.ipinst.org/2020/07/localizing-the-2030-agenda-in-west-africa-building-on-what-works